 - Hoya Burtoniae: All About the Growth Rate

 - Toxicity of Hoya Burtoniae

 - Propagation Methods for Hoya Burtoniae

 - Hoya Burtoniae: Plant on Sale

 - Hoya Burtoniae vs. Bilobata

 Overview of Hoya Burtoniae

-Hoya burtoniae is an evergreen flowering vine, endemic to Philippines with almond-shaped, velvety, and lustrous leaves.
+Hoya burtoniae is an evergreen flowering vine endemic to the Philippines and boasts small green braid leaves with almond-shaped, velvety, and lustrous leaves.